segmentio/segment-docs/src/engage/content/email/html-editor.md

 - You can also learn about the [Drag and Drop Editor](/docs/engage/content/email/editor/) in Engage to build Email templates with drag and drop functionality.

 > warning ""
-> Once you create an email with the Advanced HTML Editor, you can't modify it with the Drag and Drop Editor, and vice versa.
+> Once you create an email with the HTML Editor, you can't modify it with the Drag and Drop Editor, and vice versa.